adamggibbs/slide-puzzle-solver/README.md

   - Used in Solver.parallelTreeSolve as its parallel task
   - Takes in a puzzle and runs sequential solve with the given puzzle as the initial puzzle
   - Either sets found solution as the global solved puzzle or thread is interrupted and it does nothing

 #### Main.java (Ben will do this)
   - Contains only a main method to test out the functionality of Puzzle and Solver

+#### PuzzlePruning.java
+  - Holds the 2D array with position of puzzle pieces
+  - Methods for moving pieces on the board.
+All moves are realtive to the open spot so "move up" means the open space moves up even tho this visually appears as the physical piece above the open space moving down into the open space.
+  - Method to shuffle the board to begin solving the puzzle
+  - Methods to print the board and the previous moves that have been done to the board

+#### SolverPruning.java
+  - Contains methods involved with solving the puzzle
+  - Has method that solves the puzzle with a brute force method
+  - Has method that solves the puzzle with a brute force method in parallel with small parallel tasks
+  - Has method that solves the puzzle with a brute force method by dividing the BFS tree into multiple smaller trees to be run in parallel
+  - Has method that prints the moves to the optimal solution of the puzzle after being solved
+  - All methods are static so they can be called without an instance of the Solver class via Solver.<i>solve-method()</i>

+#### NextStateTaskPruning.java
+  - Runnable task for parallel solver
+  - Used in Solver.parallelSolve() as its parallel task
+  - Gets a puzzle and checks if it's solved, then adds its children to the queue of states to be checked

+#### CombinerTask.java
+  - Runnable task for parallel tree solver
+  - Used in Solver.parallelTreeSolve as its parallel task
+  - Takes in a puzzle and runs sequential solve with the given puzzle as the initial puzzle
+  - Either sets found solution as the global solved puzzle or thread is interrupted and it does nothing

+#### CombinerTaskParallelV2.java
+  - Runnable task for parallel tree solver
+  - Used in Solver.parallelTreeSolve as its parallel task
+  - Takes in a puzzle and runs sequential solve with the given puzzle as the initial puzzle
+  - Either sets found solution as the global solved puzzle or thread is interrupted and it does nothing

+#### MainPruning.java
+  - Contains only a main method to test out the functionality of Puzzle and Solver

+#### Output Files for Pruning
+  - Tests run for pruning files

 ## How to compile and run on the command line: (Ben will do this)